5 Days In Molokai

 Kawakiu Beach eroded limestone cliffs - Molokai Hawaii

-Logistics: keep in mind that swimming is dangerous on the west coast during the winter months and there ain’t gonna be anyone to come rescue you.
+Logistics: keep in mind that swimming is dangerous on the West Coast during the winter months, and there isn’t going to be anyone to rescue you.
 Park your car in the Paniolo Hale parking lot and walk for a few minutes to pick up the beach’s trailhead.
-Alternatively, you can continue driving on the dirt road and park right in front of the beach.
-There are (obviously) no facilities so bring everything you need with you.
+Alternatively, you can continue driving on the dirt road and park in front of the beach.
+There are (obviously) no facilities so bring everything you need.

 Kepuhi Beach

-A well-marked trail leads from Kawakiu Beach to Kepuhi Beach and even if you aren’t planning to beach-hop, it’s worth walking up the path to catch a view of the two golden beauties.
-The beach itself is even rougher for swimming and is backed by the former resort-turned-condo.
+A well-marked trail leads from Kawakiu Beach to Kepuhi Beach.
+Even if you aren’t planning to beach-hop, it’s worth walking up the path to catch a view of the two golden beauties.
+The beach is rougher for swimming and is backed by the former resort-turned-condo.

 Kepuhi Beach - Molokai - Hawaii